 If the two policy numbers don’t match and your own insurance company can’t help, your best place to go next is a local independent insurance agent.
 Independent agents represent many companies, oftentimes more than 10, and have experience working with competing companies.

-There is a good chance that the independent agent will be able to recognize the company.
+There is a good chance that the independent agent will be able to recognize the company or help you lookup the policy number.
 If they do, then you can inform your insurance company and proceed with the claim.

 If an independent agent can’t identify the policy number, then you could try to call a few insurance companies directly and ask them.
 This approach likely won’t result in any success, since you are blindly picking companies.
 You could at least try the 5 or 10 largest auto insurers in the country.

 If this still didn’t work, then it’s worth a shot to go to the local DMV and see if they can help you.
 Due to privacy laws, it’s all but certain that they will not give you any information, but it’s worth a shot if all else has failed.